-Bangkok is home to several hundred gleaming golden temples – many of which are centered around the old part of town and along the banks of the Chao Praya River.
+Bangkok is home to hundreds of gleaming golden temples – many of which are centered around the old part of town and along the banks of the Chao Praya River or along other waterways within the city.
+Buddhists believe that monks should be ordained on or near water.
 Some are more memorable then others for a variety of reasons (size, architecture, unique artifacts, unique Buddha statues, location etc).
 Some of our favorites are indicated by the Dave’s Pick, the imprint of a boot image as shown here.

 Thai temples often contain two sections – the Phutthawat (the primary part of the temple that most visitors see – the part of the temple dedicated to Buddha) and the Sangkhawat (section that provides the housing for the monks and includes the kitchen area).